A Complete Guide on Sponsoring a Work Visa in USA

 Sponsoring a Working Visa: Depending on the type of work to be done and the duration of the visa, there are different options through which the employer can be the sponsor of that foreign worker.
 This is a general guide of the most common working visas available in the United States.

-Types of Working Visa for those looking to work temporarily in USA:
+Types of Working Visa in USA:

 H-2A (agricultural) and H2B (non-agricultural) Visas: Seasonal workers.
 The two visas are limited to citizens or nationals of designated countries, with limited exceptions, if determined to be in the United States interest.